wp-plugins/zedity/readme.txt

 *   Professional results: Zedity has been designed to be very easy but, at the same time, very flexible and powerful to enable anyone to achieve professional results.

-*   Cross-browser compatibility: Zedity generates HTML5 code that runs on any modern browser (IE9+, Chrome, Firefox, Safari, etc.), with no need for external plugins, i.e. no Flash, etc.
+*   Cross-browser: Zedity generates HTML5 code that runs on any modern HTML5 browser (IE9+, Chrome, Firefox, Safari, etc.), without using Flash or other external plugins.

-*   Hassle-free: creating content with Zedity is easy and intuitive: just drag and drop media boxes, no more need to struggle with the HTML/CSS code!
+*   Productivity: Zedity will impress you for the ease of create more engaging content in a fraction of the time!
+And, yes, with absolutely no technical skills required!

 **Social page and web site:**